What’s your favourite animal?

 How many books have you written?

-I’ve written almost 30 books, and I hope to write many more!
+I’ve written 30 books, and I hope to write many more!

 Which book is your favourite?

 Every book is special!
 When I’m working on a new book, it’s my favourite.
 When a book is first published, it’s my favourite.
-At the moment, I am very excited about my most recent books West Coast Wild and Bear’s Winter Party.
-And I can hardly wait to see my new book Cooking with Bear when it is released in April!
+At the moment, I am very excited about two books: my latest one Cooking with Bear which is both a story and a cookbook for kids.
+I’m also really looking forward to a new book about wild animals that is a follow-up to West Coast Wild and will be published in 2020.

 Where do you get your ideas?